 Total consideration includes cash payment of \$6,402 and stock issuance of 8,145,142 Subordinate Voting Shares valued at approximately \$98,538 based upon the fair value of the Subordinate Voting Shares as traded on the CSE on the date of the transaction.
-Additionally, at close there were 73,130 deferred Subordinate Voting Shares held back, subject to purchase price adjustments, and 1,128,441 deferred Subordinate Voting Shares held back, subject to purchase price adjustments, and 1,128,441 deferred Subordinate Voting Shares as traded on the CSE on the date of the transaction.
+Additionally, at close there were 73,130 deferred Subordinate Voting Shares held back, subject to purchase price adjustments, and 1,128,441 deferred Subordinate Voting Shares held back that are to be issued in December 2022, collectively valued at approximately \$14,483 based on the fair value of the Subordinate Voting Shares as traded on the CSE on the date of the transaction.
 As of September 30, 2022 it is anticipated that the Company will issue 989,747 Subordinate Voting Shares in December 2022, subject to other indemnity claim adjustments.
 The agreement also includes consideration of \$19,622 to be paid in 1,625,546 deferred Subordinate Voting Shares payable upon the first sale of adult-use cannabis in the state of Connecticut.
 Both deferred share issuances met equity classification at closing in accordance with ASC 815.